 A rapid plasma reagin (RPR) test is a simple blood test used to screen for syphilis infection.
 Syphilis is caused by the bacterium Treponema pallidum, which is mostly spread through sexual contact.
 The RPR detects antibodies that your body produces while fighting off a syphilis infection.
 Alongside specific antibody testing, the RPR test helps confirm an active syphilis infection so that you can be aware if you have it and get treatment to easily cure it.1

 Syphilis is a common STD that can be easily treated and cured with only one round of antibiotics when detected early.
 Order our confidential syphilis test then walk right into the lab nearest you.
 No appointment necessary.

 or call 1-800-456-2323 or start a Live Chat

-Testing with STDcheck.com only takes a few minutes, and the results come back in 1-2 days.
-If you believe you need an RPR test performed to check for syphilis, it’s easy as ordering a test and then going to your local lab.
+You can get tested for syphilis quickly at a doctor’s office, health clinic, or a lab near you.
+Testing with STDcheck.com only takes a few minutes, and the results come back in 1-2 business days.
+If you believe you need an RPR test performed to check for syphilis, it’s as easy as ordering a test and then going to your local lab, no appointment is required.

 Medically Reviewed by Colleen Ryan, MD on February 14, 2022Written by Taysha on January 29, 2020